espressomd/espresso/doc/sphinx/installation.rst

 -  ``VIRTUAL_SITES_DEBUG``

 -  ``ASYNC_BARRIER`` Introduce a barrier after each asynchronous command completion.
-Helps in detection of mismatching communication.
+Helps in the detection of mismatching communication.

 -  ``FORCE_CORE`` Causes |es| to try to provoke a core dump when exiting unexpectedly.